 Working on an oil rig and training in Thailand

-‘A few months after that I had my first full rules Muay Thai fight in Thailand up in Chiang Mai fighting out of KC Muay Thai gym.
-The fight went great and I won by round 2 KO by several elbows to the head resulting in my opponent needing 9 stitches to his head and myself needing 3 stitches to my elbow.’
+When Pete had his first full Muay Thai fight in Thailand he won by second round KO.
+I hit him with several elbows to the head, resulting in my opponent needing 9 stitches to his head and myself needing 3 stitches to my elbow.’

 Fighting in Thailand vs fighting in the UK

 ‘In my opinion fighting in Thailand is a lot different to fighting in the UK.
 When fighting in the UK you know who you’re fighting usually in 1 or 2 months in advance and you can find out information about them.
 For example, his name, how much fights he’s had, what gym he fights out of.
 You can search on YouTube or Facebook and watch videos of his previous fights and training to get to know his strengths and weaknesses.’

 ‘In Thailand, you don’t know who your fighting until you turn up at the stadium and see who is standing in front of you.’

 The Thai way of life, the fighting way of life